 We’ve already told you that heat styling tools can create dry, frizzy hair.
 Don’t worry, we’re not suggesting that you stick to your natural hair texture permanently (though a break from styling is always a good thing!).

 When you do style your hair, make sure to first apply a leave-in conditioner with heat protection and frizz control properties like Hair Strengthening & Protection Hair Oil.
 Loaded with nourishing oils, this leave-in conditioning treatment creates a natural barrier between heat tools and your hair.
 Apply a few drops to damp hair before styling to protect hair from heat damage that leads to frizz.

 8. Sleep On It

 If you have a serious case of frizzy hair, you’ll need a serious frizz control solution.
-This is where our Anti-Frizz & Deep Hydration Hair Balm comes in.
+This is where our Anti-Frizz & Hydration Pre-Shampoo Hair Balm comes in.
 This moisture-boosting treatment has a unique balm-to-oil formula that melts into dry, frizzy hair.
 Naturally hydrating ingredients like shea butter, organic olive extract, jojoba seed oil, and sunflower seed oil infuse hair with moisture and nutrients that leave it stronger, softer, and smoother.